 How to use a Gamecube controller on Project 64?
 The top 3 methods are described above.
 Using a USB-connected GameCube Adapter is common.
 Using third-party software is a good option.
 The Dolphin Emulator can cheer you.

-Regardless of how you select to play, you must set your Project 64 with the GameCube controller’s buttons.
+You must set your Project 64 with the GameCube controller’s buttons regardless of how you select to play.
 It’s crucial to refer to the adapter’s or software’s documentation for detailed setup instructions.